 Some larvae of both butterflies and moths take a year to complete their life cycle from egg to adult.
 Many others over-winter and emerge in the spring if they began pupating in the fall.
-Mostly, though, in just two to four weeks, the pupal case splits open and a full-grown, sexually mature adult butterfly or moth, called an imago (em-AH-go), greets the world.
+Most often, in two to four weeks, the pupal case splits open and a full-grown, sexually mature adult (called an imago (em-AH-go) by experts, greets the world.

-The imago’s abdomen is very large, because it’s full of fluid.
+The new imago is a pathetic sight.
+Its abdomen is large, full of fluid.
 The wings are all wet and crumpled up, looking utterly useless.
-In fact, they are useless.
-But the imago has a solution for that little problem.
-It begins to pump the liquid stored in its abdomen out into its wings.
+In fact, they are useless, but the imago has a solution for that little problem.
+Literally.
+It begins to pump the solution stored in its abdomen out into its wings.
 Little-by-little, the abdomen gets smaller while the wings unfurl and take on shape, strengthened and plumped by the fluid.
-It turns them to the sun to grab its heat and flaps them to build muscle.
+The butterfly turns them to the sun to grab its heat and flaps them to build muscle.
 These are life or death moments for the imago.
 If anything — say, a twig or leaf — prevents its wings from taking proper form, they’ll be useless.
 Unable to fly to food and water or away from predators, it’ll soon die.

-Finally, when the time is right — and with its mind on food and finding a mate — it takes to the sky, like it’s done it a hundred times before.
-No apparent wobbling, no crashing into tree trunks.
-Not even a nosedive into the birdbath.
+Finally, when the time is right — and with its mind on food and finding a mate — it takes to the sky, as though it has done it a hundred times before.
+No apparent wobbling, no crashing into a tree, nor a nosedive into the birdbath.

-As adults, most species will live a few days or a few weeks, with the average being around two weeks.
-Some species, though, will live several months as an adult.
-A notable example are the Monarchs in North America that emerge in July and August of one year, move south to central Mexico and then migrate north again the following spring to lay eggs before dying.
+Most species will live a few days or a few weeks as adults, with the average being around two weeks.
+Some species will live several months.
+A notable example is the Monarch, which emerges in July and August of one year, moves south to central Mexico and then migrates north again the following spring to lay eggs before dying.
+Monarch life cycle pictorial

-Lepidoptera are prey for spiders, wasps and birds.
-Most brightly colored butterflies are distasteful to predators.
-It’s thought their coloration has evolved as a successful visual warning to predators not to touch, because it seems to work for them.
+Butterflies are prey for spiders, wasps, birds and other wildlife.
+Most of the brightly colored butterflies are distasteful to predators.
+It’s thought their coloration has evolved as a successful visual warning to predators not to touch them, because it seems to work.
 Their nasty taste comes from the juices of certain host plants eaten by them during their caterpillar stage.
-The Monarch butterfly is one example.
+The Monarch Butterfly is one example.
 Monarch larvae feed on milkweed, the juice of which is bitter and mildly toxic.
-As adults, Monarchs are avoided by knowledgeable predators.
+Both larvae and adults are avoided by knowledgeable predators.